ChrisRDaniels/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+I would describe semantic HTML as a way for developers to markup HTML that conveys meaning to a webpage and it's many parts.
+It is easily readable and gives others viewing it a solid idea of what each section is supposed to be.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+1 - display:block; is an element displayed as its own block (does not allow elements next to it unless it is very specifically to do so, such as another element being floated by it)
+2 - inline:display is an element that is set to be disploayed inline with other elements within the current block that it is set in.

 3. What are the 4 areas of the box model?

+1 - Margin Edge
+2 - Border Edge
+3 - Padding Edge
+4 - Content Edge

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The align-items:center; item will center content on the main axis when using flexbox.

 5. Explain why git is valuable to a team of developers.

+Git is hugely valuable to developers because for many reasons.
+First off, it is an efficient and very safe way yo collaborate without overriding eachother during the process.
+Rather you are working alone or collaborating it is a fantastic way to maintain version control and revert your projects if necessary.
+Fucntionality aside it is just a fantastic reseource as far as open-source code goes to help others learn and share what you have created with other developers in a clear and concise way.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.